-Sens.
-Chuck Schumer and Lindsey Graham, co-authors of a stalled bipartisan comprehensive immigration plan that includes a “path to citizenship” for the country’s estimated 12 million illegals, said Sunday that Tuesday’s election results have created a new impetus for reforms.
+New York Sen. Charles E. Schumer and South Carolina Sen. Lindsey Graham, co-authors of a stalled bipartisan comprehensive immigration overhaul that includes a "path to citizenship" for the country's estimated 11 million to 12 million illegal immigrants, said Sunday that Tuesday's election results have created a new impetus for reforms.

-In an appearance Sunday on “Meet the Press,” Mr. Schumer, New York Democrat, said Tuesday’s election sent a clear signal to Republicans.
+In an appearance Sunday on "Meet the Press," Mr. Schumer, a Democrat, said the overwhelming support among Hispanic voters for President Obama's re-election sent a clear signal to Republicans.

-Mr. Schumer said the “path to citizenship” — often denounced by anti-illegal immigration activists as “amnesty” — would would require of immigrants that “you have to learn English, you have to go to the back of the line, you got to have a job and you can’t commit crimes.”
+Mr. Schumer said the "path to citizenship" — denounced by foes of illegal immigration as "amnesty" — would require of immigrants that "you have to learn English, you have to go to the back of the line, you got to have a job and you can't commit crimes."

-Mr. Graham, appearing on CBS’ “Face the Nation,” said the falling support for Republicans among Hispanic voters is a trend the party has to address.
+Mr. Graham, appearing on CBS-TV's "Face the Nation," said the falling support for Republicans among Hispanic voters is a trend the party has to address.

 The South Carolina Republican acknowledged that the Schumer-Graham plan includes a pathway to citizenship, but only after the Southwest border is secured.